 |

-the progress bar during conversion now responds more reliably, which
+The progress display during conversion now responds consistently

 |